-Received 20 January 2021; Received in revised form 7 April 2022; Accepted 9 June 2022 environment and can be classified as being sensitive or accumulative (Garty, 1993; Conti and Cecchetti, 2001; Wolterbeek et al., 2003).
-The validation and the selection of an appropriate organism or biological matrixes as biomonitors/indicators denote a critical phase in the biomonitoring surveys (Bargańska et al., 2016).
-Concerning atmospheric pollution, the honeybee (Apis mellifera) and beehive products (wax, pollen, propolis) have been the main topic of numerous studies and can be considered excellent biomonitors/indicators (Stöcker, 1980; Conti, 2002).
-In fact, honeybees are perpetually exposed to contaminants existing in the area surrounding the apiary for the period of their foraging activity (i.e., from spring to fall) (Conti and Botrè, 2001).
+The use of bioindication techniques for assessing environmental contaminants has notably increased 54 during the last decades (Crane, 1975; Conti, 2008; Lambert et al., 2012; Losfeld et al., 2014; Zhou 55 et al., 2018; AL-Alam et al., 2019; Vitali et al., 2019; Ristorini et al., 2020).
+Bioindicators are 56 organisms that can be used for the identification and qualitative determination of human-generated 57 environmental factors (Tonneijk and Posthumus, 1987), while biomonitors are organisms mainly 58 used for the quantitative determination of contaminants in the environment and can be classified as 59 being sensitive or accumulative (Garty, 1993; Conti and Cecchetti, 2001; Wolterbeek et al., 2003).
+60 61 The validation and the selection of an appropriate organism or biological matrixes as 62 biomonitors/indicators denotes a critical phase in the biomonitoring surveys (Bargańska et al., 2016).
+Concerning atmospheric pollution, the honeybee (Apis mellifera) and behive products (wax, 63 64 pollen, propolis) have been the main topic of numerous studies and can be considered as excellent biomonitor/indicators (Stöcker, 1980; Conti, 2002).
+In fact, honeybees are perpetually exposed to 65 66 contaminants existing in the area surrounding the apiary for the period of their foraging activity (i.e., from spring to fall) (Conti and Botrè, 2001).
+67